sjsu-library/unionist/_items/unionist--image-0317.md

 relatedText: unionist--text-0298; unionist--article-0004
 relatedTextIssue:
 filename:
-caption: Masthead of the <em>WIndham County Advertiser</em>.
+caption: Masthead of the <em>Windham County Advertiser</em>.
 This issue came prior to the launch of <em>The Unionist</em>, in the midst of the Canterbury crisis in May of 1833.
 The American Antiquarian Society holds this copy.
 order: '728'